 The relevant contents of reports released by Riedel Resources via the ASX Market Announcements platform will be verified by the appropriate person having primary responsibility and expertise in the area.

 For reports relating to:

-- financial matters, typically Riedel's Company Secretary, will sign off on such reports in conjunction with Riedel's Chairman; - technical matters, typically Riedel's Chairman, will sign off on such reports; and - in regard to matters outside these areas, Riedel will typically engage with its external advisers as to the form and content of the relevant disclosure.
+- financial matters, typically Riedel Resources' Financial Controller, will sign off on such reports in conjunction with the Company's Chair; - technical matters, typically the Company's CEO (or equivalent), will sign off on such reports; and - in regard to matters outside these areas, Riedel Resources will typically engage with its external advisers as to the form and content of the relevant disclosure.

-All reports released via the ASX Market Announcements platform will be subject to sign off by the Riedel's directors.
+All reports released via the ASX Market Announcements platform will be subject to approval by the Company's directors.